Canonical has entered the security certifications space by achieving a few important security certifications for the first time on Ubuntu.

 Strongswan validated level 1 July 2017 (#2978)

-The modules are certified on amd64, IBM power8 and IBM s390 hardware platforms.
+The modules are certified on Intel x86_64, IBM Power8 and IBM Z hardware platforms.

 Common Criteria (CC) for Information Technology Security Evaluation is an international standard ISO/IEC IS 15408 for Computer security certification.
 It validates that a product satisfies a defined set of security requirements.
 Ubuntu 16.04 has been evaluated to assurance level EAL2 through CSEC – The Swedish Certification Body for IT Security.
 The consulting and evaluation was performed by atsec Information Security.
 The certification report is available on the CSEC website for more information.

 Common Criteria is an internationally recognized set of standards used by Federal agencies, financial institutions and many other organizations dealing with sensitive data.
-The evaluation was performed on amd64, IBM power8 and IBM s390 hardware platforms.
+The evaluation was performed on Intel x86_64, IBM Power8 and IBM Z hardware platforms.

 Security Technical Implementation Guides (STIG) are developed by Defense Information System Agency (DISA) for the US Department of Defense (DoD).
 They are configuration guidelines for hardening systems to improve security.
 They contain technical guidance which when implemented, locks down software and systems to mitigate malicious attacks.